Breeding Location:

 Range and Habitat

-Hairy Woodpecker: Resident from Alaska across Canada south throughout the U.S. to the Gulf of Mexico.
+Hairy Woodpecker: This species is a resident throughout much of North America from subarctic Alaska across Canada and south throughout most of the United States to the Gulf of Mexico and further south into Mexico.
 Some northern birds migrate south for the winter.
-Preferred habitats include deciduous forests.
+Its preferred habitats include deciduous forests.

 Breeding and Nesting